-VRV is only available in the US right now.
-If you try to access VRV from somewhere else, you get the unavailable message.
+VRV is only available in the US.
+If you try to access VRV somewhere else, you get the unavailable message.

-- Crunchyroll: A service with the worlds largest anime library.
+Crunchyroll: A service with the world’s largest anime library.
 Soon, Funimation will join Crunchyroll to become even bigger.

 All those services act like channels, and you can go from one channel to another quickly.
 If you subscribe to the premium plan of VRV, you automatically subscribe to the Crunchyroll Fan (costing $7.99/mo).

 Related: Crunchyroll vs. AnimeLab

-VRV is not geo-blocked in terms of the content because it is only available in the US.
+VRV is not geo-blocked because it is only available in the US.
 It, of course, comes with more shows than Crunchyroll when you sign up for its premium plan.

-Both support the most common platforms.
 Crunchyroll is available on more platforms than VRV.
-The table below compares the platforms.
+The table below compares the supported devices.

 Amazon Fire TV